wultra/docucheck/docs/Writing-Wultras-Documentation.md

 ### Keep link as it is

 If you want to keep the link as it is, then add `#docucheck-keep-link` anchor.
-This is useful in following situations when you want to really redirect user to a GitHub webpage:
+This is useful in situations when you want to really redirect user to a GitHub webpage:

 - `[Show file at GitHub](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#docucheck-keep-link)`
 - The link above will be kept as it is, `DocuCheck` just removes that additional anchor.